 These unique gold mines are set amid wooded hillsides overlooking the beautiful Cothi Valley.

-2,000 years ago, the powerful Romans left behind a glimpse of gold-mining methods.
+2,000 years ago, the powerful Romans left behind glimpses of their gold-mining methods.
 The harsh mining environment continued in the 19th and 20th centuries, ending in 1938.

-Guided tours take you back to experience the conditions of the Roman, Victorian and 1930s underground workings.
+Guided tours take you back to experience the conditions underground in the Roman and Victorian workings (tour routes may vary throughout the season).

-See and hear the 1930s mine and mine machinery.
-Have a go at gold panning and take the opportunity to experience the frustrations of searching for real gold.
+Have a go at gold panning and experience the frustrations of searching for real gold!

-Please note, underground tours involve steep slopes, stout footwear is essential.
+Please note, underground tours involve steps and steep slopes.
+Appropriate outer wear and stout, enclosed footwear is essential.

 Gift Aid Admission includes a 10 per cent or more voluntary donation.
 Gift Aid Admissions let us reclaim tax on the whole amount paid - an extra 25 per cent - potentially a very significant boost to our places' funds.